Python Style Guide | How to Write Neat and Impressive Python Code

 pip install black

-But let’s see how helpful black actually is in the real world scenario.
-Let’s use it to formats the following poorly typed program:
+But let’s see how helpful black is in real-world scenarios.
+Let’s use it to format the following poorly typed program:

 Python autoformatter